Winsted, Minnesota

 Winsted is a city in McLeod County, Minnesota, United States.
-The population was 2,355 at the 2010 census.
+The population was 2,240 at the 2020 census.

 History

 A post office called Winsted has been in operation since 1858.
 The city was named after Winsted, Connecticut.
-The name "Winsted" is a portmanteau created from the names of two towns, Winchester and Barkhamsted, located in Litchfield County, Connecticut.
-The Electric Short Line (commonly referred to as the Luce Line) provided freight and interurban passenger rail service to Winsted.
-Passenger service ended by the 1950s, and the tracks were abandoned by the Chicago & North Western Railway in 1972.
+The name is a portmanteau of the names of two towns, Winchester and Barkhamsted, in Litchfield County, Connecticut.
+The Electric Short Line (commonly called the Luce Line) provided freight and interurban passenger rail service to Winsted.
+Passenger service ended by the 1950s, and the Chicago & North Western Railway abandoned the tracks in 1972.